jdb/jdb.github.com/concurrent/deferred.rst

   writing of new requesting API.
 The requester calls the method :meth:`callback` on a deferred, when the data is received.
-It is up to the user to store the callable it seems adapted, in the Deferred return by asynchronous function.
+It is up to the user to store the callable it seems adapted, in the Deferred returned by asynchronous function.

   It is up to the job of the protocol implementer to create a deferred, keep it as a attribute of the protocol instance and